IchiTaku326/Diagapeyev-Cipher-Solver/README.md

 python src/optimizer.py
 ```

-The optimization logs included in the `logs/` directory correspond to the experiments discussed in the paper and allow independent verification of the reported results.
+The optimization logs contained in the `logs/` directory correspond to the experiments discussed in the accompanying paper and enable independent verification of the reported results.

 ---